 - 6 cups beef broth or stock (48 oz)

 - 1 tsp black pepper

 - In a medium to large stock pot, heat olive oil over medium-high heat.

 - Add beef and sear on all sides.
-Season with salt and pepper.
+Season with half of the salt and pepper.

 - When beef has a good sear on all sides, remove from pot and set aside.

 - Add onions and cook for 2 - 3 minutes.

 - Add celery, carrots and garlic, season with remaining salt and pepper.
 Cook until softened (about 6-8 minutes).